 When all the handouts have been reviewed, engage the class in a discussion about the common patterns of concerns and consequences described in each handout.

-Use the icons below to access the five WITS LEADerS Training Sessions
+Use the icons below to access the five WITS LEADS Training Sessions